Gifts for a 35 year old woman

 You could try a more unusual sort of Zen garden – like this one!

-A Personalized Mug That Roasts Her Lovingly
+A Personalised Mug That Roasts Her Lovingly

 Examples: